UC-Davis-molecular-computing/nuad/README.md

     To test that NUPACK 4 is installed correctly, run `python3 -m pip show nupack`.
     To test that ViennaRNA is installed correctly, type `RNAduplex` at the command line.

-5. Test NUPACK and ViennaRNA are avaiable from within dsd by typing `python` at the command line, then typing `import dsd`.
+5. Test NUPACK and ViennaRNA are available from within dsd by typing `python` at the command line, then typing `import dsd`.
 It should import without errors:

     ```python
     $ python